TeachBooks/Manual/book/features/pull_request_build.md

 There's an example [pull request](https://github.com/TeachBooks/Read-the-Docs-example-book/pull/1) with corresponding [built book on Read the Docs](https://read-the-docs-example-book--1.org.readthedocs.build/1/intro2.html?readthedocs-diff=true).

 ## Setting up

+This tool is a specific automation rule that is enabled within the GitHub pull request ecosystem.

 ### Add configuration file to your repository